fnproject/fn/docs/operating/multitenant.md

            -e FN_NODE_CERT=/certs/cert.pem \
            -e FN_NODE_CERT_KEY=/certs/key.pem \
            -e FN_NODE_CERT_AUTHORITY=/certs/cert.pem \
-           fnproject/nulb:latest
+           fnproject/lb:latest
 ```
 ## Running without the Node Pool Manager
-This mode assumes that NuLB is started with a static set of runners in a single global pool.
-Note that this configuration does not support runner certificates and is that the communication between NuLB and runners is unencrypted.
+This mode assumes that LB is started with a static set of runners in a single global pool.
+Note that this configuration does not support runner certificates and is that the communication between LB and runners is unencrypted.

 ### API